Equimotion

 benefits of gait analysis

-1. Provide an objective baseline of horse’s normal gait pattern.
+- Provide an objective baseline of horse’s normal gait pattern.

 We know that no horse moves perfectly symmetrically.
-Obtaining a baseline measure when your horse is sound allows us to obtain an objective measurement of their normal movement pattern, so that comparisons over time can identify potential issues or improvements due to treatment / training.
-We recommend that all horses that we see for physiotherapy obtain an objective baseline gait assessment.
+Obtaining a baseline measure when your horse is sound allows us to obtain an objective measurement of their normal movement pattern, so that comparisons over time can identify potential issues or improvements due to treatment / training. - Early detection of lameness and injury prevention

 It can be difficult to diagnose a subtle or multi-limb lameness.
 We can assist your vet by detecting abnormal movement patterns away from your horse's regular baseline.
 Please note that we do not diagnose lamenesses or any injury in your horse, we work alongside your vet by providing them with the data.
-We regularly do joint consultations with veterinarians, objectively measuring how your horse responds to diagnostic tests such as flexion tests or nerve blocks.
+We regularly do joint consultations with veterinarians, objectively measuring how your horse responds to diagnostic tests such as flexion tests or nerve blocks. - Evaluate athletic performance

 How does your horse compare to top performers?
 How can we improve their performance?
 We can compare your horse's movement patterns to that of top performers, helping us to identify what may need to be addressed in relation to improving performance .
-This may involve physiotherapy intervention, and/or consultation with other practitioners such as your farrier, coach, trainer, or saddle fitter.
+This may involve physiotherapy intervention, and/or consultation with other practitioners such as your farrier, coach, trainer, or saddle fitter. - Inform return to work after injury/rehabilitation

 We can assist the veterinary, physiotherapy and farrier team with an objective measurement of symmetry and lameness and use it to evaluate recovery and effect of treatment.